KTH-RPL-Planiacs/stl_multiclass/README.md

 ### User study data on human-robot encounters

-We ran experiments on a dataset of trajectories collected through an online study where participants had to avoid colliding with a robot in a shared environment, and where the participants depicted 3 behaviors: being in a hurry, taking a normal walk, or maximizing safety.
+We ran experiments on a dataset of trajectories collected through an online study where participants had to avoid colliding with a robot in a shared environment, and where the participants depicted 3 behaviors: being in a hurry, taking a normal walk, or maximizing safety (see [video](video/video.mp4)).

 ![Alt text](experiments_img/userstudy_data_screenshot.PNG)